MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-queues-app.md

 Your users can find information on using the Queues app with [Use the Queues app for Microsoft Teams](https://support.microsoft.com/office/370ad83e-c2c1-4a9f-8a59-16c98be102e9).

-## Overview of Queues app
+## Configure users for Queues app

-As an IT admin, you can manage Queues app settings and designate authorized users to perform various actions such as adding and removing queue members, changing call handling flows, configuring auto attendant greetings, and more.
-For a complete list of actions authorized users can make, see [Manage voice applications policies in Microsoft Teams](manage-voice-applications-policies.md).

-## Licensing
+### Licensing

 Users must have a Teams Phone and a Teams Premium license to use Queues app.
 Once a user is licensed for Teams Premium, it can take up to 48 hours for Queues app to be available in the Teams client.

 For more information on Teams Phone, see [What is Teams Phone](what-is-phone-system-in-office-365.md).
 For more information on Teams Premium, see [Microsoft Teams Premium – Overview for admins](enhanced-teams-experience.md) and [Teams Premium licensing](teams-add-on-licensing/licensing-enhance-teams.md).

-## Configure authorized users for Queues app
+### Prerequisites

 Queues app is enabled by default for all Teams users in your organization who are assigned both a Teams Premium and Teams Phone license who and are voice enabled.

-For users who need additional capabilities to manage day-to-day operational changes, such as team leads, you must set up a voice applications policy and assign this policy to *authorized users*.
+As an IT admin, you can manage Queues app settings and designate *authorized users* to perform various actions such as adding and removing queue members, changing call handling flows, configuring auto attendant greetings, and more.
+For users who need additional capabilities to manage day-to-day operational changes, such as team leads, you must set up a voice applications policy and assign this policy to authorized users.
 You can allow authorized users to control call queue membership, greetings, call routing rules, and hours of operation.

 By utilizing multiple voice application policies, you can assign different levels of permissions that reflect the configuration changes you want to allow authorized users to make to auto attendants and call queues.
 For example, you could have one voice application policy that allows the "team supervisor" to have access to both real-time and historical reporting and another policy for "shift leads" that allows access to real-time reporting and the ability to opt agents in and out of call queues.